MeinHerzJa/TaskTrackerCLI/README.md

 # TaskTrackerCLI

-Task tracker is a project used to track and manage your tasks
+Task tracker is a project used to track and manage your tasks.
+This is a solution for the [task-tracker](https://roadmap.sh/projects/task-tracker) challenge from [roadmap.sh](https://roadmap.sh/)

 # Actions
 - Add, Update and Delete Tasks